caseylee94/Credit_Risk_Analysis/README.md

 ![SMOTEOver.png](/Resources/SMOTEOver.png)
 *Figure 2: The classification report for the SMOTE oversample model*

 The f1 score for this model is 0.81 which is higher than the score for the *RandomOverSampler* model.
-The recall values is also higher but the recall is still only 0.69, not a bad score but something that might be improved upon in a different model.
+The recall value is also higher but the recall is still only 0.69, not a bad score but something that might be improved upon in a different model.
 Out of the oversampling models tested, the *SMOTE* model is the better fit for our data.

 The next method tested is an undersampling technique, the *Cluster Centroids* algorithm from the *imblearn* library is used in this analysis.
 The purpose of undersampling is to delete or merge examples in the majority class.
 This will again help to reduce bias in the dataset and potentially increase the precision of the model to accurately predict risky credit loans.